19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 Failure to disclose information about acts of terrorist bombing

-Part viii — Offences included as serious offences
+[S 83/2008 wef 20/02/2008]

-with effect from 1st May 2009
+Part VIII — Offences included as serious offences with effect from 1st May 2009

 Offences